chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 The library had a simple `Package.swift`, but honestly I never tested it with the Swift Package Manager (SPM) on Linux nor on macOS :sweat_smile: (this was the only feature that I didn't test :sweat_smile:).
-Soooo I though: "It's time to add full support for the Swift Package Manager to my ID3TagEditor library and port it also on Linux!!!!" :sparkling_heart:
+Soooo I though: "It's time to add full support for the Swift Package Manager to ID3TagEditor and port it also on Linux!!!!" :sparkling_heart:
 In this post I will describe how you can create a Swift library package for the Swift Package Manager compatible with macOS and Linux for an existing project.
 Obviously, I will show you the entire process using my [ID3TagEditor](https://github.com/chicio/ID3TagEditor) as example.